OmarMiniesy/Notes/Cribl/Cribl Cloud.md

 - pay for what you use.
 - There is git enabled to push/commit.
 - There is an owner account that can be used to give privileges to other users.
+- Automatic upgrades the version of the leader node.
+Can choose to also automatically upgrade the worker nodes as well.

 > Enables hybrid deployments to put worker nodes and edge groups on prem or in certain locations.
 The leader is on the cloud.